How to Install Sitecore 9

 Setup Windows Service for Solr

-Download NSSM
+Download NSSM.

-Add NSSM to System Variables's Path
+Add NSSM to System Variables' Path.

-Since I put my NSSM to the following location, add path as this C:\Files\nssm-2.24\win64.
-Once you add the executable path to System Variables, refresh command line, then you can use NSSM command on Command Prompt.
+Since I put my NSSM at the following location, add the path as C:\Files\nssm-2.24\win64.
+Once you add the executable path to System Variables, refresh the command line, and then you can use the NSSM command on the Command Prompt.
 Now, type nssm install solr.
-Enter information as following.
+Enter information as follows:

 • Path: C:\solr-6.6.2\bin\solr.cmd